 Day 4 Isla Holbox Mexico

 TRAVEL TIP: Make sure you have plenty of cash.
 Most vendors (including cabbies and rentals) don’t take cards.
-You’ll want to get this in Playa del Carmen most likely since there’s no real gas stations along the way with ATM machines.
+You’ll want to get this in Playa del Carmen most likely since there are no real gas stations along the way with ATM machines.

-TRAVEL TIP: There’s no avoiding the mosquitos but fear not!
-These pesky little suckers are only out at sunrise and sunset for about a half hour to an hour.
-If you’re arriving in the evening like we did, just spray yourself with some repellant on the ferry and you will be A-OKAY!
+TRAVEL TIP: There’s no avoiding the mosquitos on Isla Holbox, but fear not!
+These pesky little suckers are only out at sunrise and sunset for about a half-hour to an hour.
+If you’re arriving in the evening, like we did, just spray yourself with some repellant on the ferry and you will be A-OKAY!

 To be continued…